 - How?
 Using which human, financial, and physical resources?

-Developing a marketing plan helps to both structure the efforts of marketing teams and to ensure that marketing actions are consistent with each other.
-In this article, we’ll look at the steps you should follow to create a marketing plan that’s truly effective.
+Developing a digital marketing plan helps to structure the work of the marketing team and to ensure that marketing campaigns and strategies are consistent with each other.
+Your aim is to improve the reach to your audience and future buyers, but also to look at the particular strategies that work for your company in order to increase business for your services.
+In this article, we’ll look at the steps you should follow to create a marketing plan that’s truly effective for your business.

 1. Define your marketing targets